TheAlgorithms/website-old/README.md

-###Algorithms helps people find all the Algorithms and Data Structures for every single programming language at
-one single place
+###Algorithms helps people find all the Algorithms and Data Structures for every single programming language at one single place
-  -C++

   -C
   -Python
   -Java